 (A) the identification of each term or condition of the permit that is the basis of the certification;

 (B) the status of compliance with the terms and conditions of the permit for the period covered by the certification, based on the methods or means designated in 40 CFR 70.6(c)(5)(iii)(B).
 The certification shall identify each deviation and take it into account in the compliance certification.
-The certification shall also identify as possible exceptions to compliance any periods during which compliance is required and in which an excursion or exceedance as defined under 40 CFR 64 occurred;
+The certification shall also identify as possible exceptions to compliance any periods during which compliance was required and in which an excursion or exceedance as defined in 40 CFR 64 occurred;

 (C) whether compliance was continuous or intermittent;

-(E) such other facts as the Director may require to determine the compliance status of the source;
+(E) such other facts as the Director may require to determine the compliance status of the source; and

 (4) that all compliance certifications be submitted to EPA as well as to the Division.